pgManage/pgManage/README.md

 Since Postage runs in a browser we don't really know what will happen if you use Postage with a non-UTF8 PostgreSQL database.
 If you experience a problem then please post an issue to [Github Issues](https://github.com/workflowproducts/postage/issues).

-If you like some or all of Postage's functionality and the current license won't suit your needs, commercial licensing is available starting at $99.
+Postage is free for personal and commercial use.
+If you like some or all of Postage's functionality and the current license won't suit your needs, custom licensing is available starting at $99.
 Please call Justin at Workflow Products, 817-503-9545 for details.

 ## Why?